6 Steps to Transform Being Nervous

 “Everyone in the marathon gets tired.
 They don’t say, I’m going to be able to run without getting tired.”

-Anyone striving to be the best version of themselves get nervous.
+Anyone striving to be the best version of themselves gets nervous.

-You can’t run from worry like the runner can’t escape being tired.
+You can’t run from worry like the runner can’t escape tiredness.

 Both are expected.